lllama/sanickit/docs/source/index.md

 - `index.html` - the base template for all pages.
 - `lib` - any code included here can be imported into handlers by importing from `.lib`.
 E.g. `from .lib.auth import my_auth_helper`
 - `middleware` - any code included here will be imported as middleware by the app.
 - `routes` - All file paths in this folder will be recreated as URLs in the app.
+See [routes](routes.md) for more info.
    - `+page.sanic` - These files contain the handler code for `GET` requests and the page template.
    - `+layout.html` - a template that any routes in this folder or below will inherit from this template.
 - `server_setup.py` - Code for [server life-cycle events.](https://sanic.dev/en/guide/basics/listeners.html#attaching-a-listener)